Zinelabidiin/disneyplusclone/README.md

 # Responsive Disneyplus landing page - responsive web application
 This is a landing page for Disneys new streaming platform Disneyplus.
-I enjoyed creating it because Marvel is my favorite studio and as you know Disney/Mickey owns it now.
+I enjoyed creating it because Marvel is my favorite studio, after BRProd.

 ## General info
 The purpose of the project was to practise building a real landing page that is fully responsive for tablets and mobile devices.